Website Manager

 23. FEES:

 Registration fees will be set by the PBA Board of Directors and approved by the PRO Board of Directors.
 Fees are payable upon registration and must be paid prior to eligibility for play or practice.
-Registration forms and players releases must be completed, or the player is not eligible to participate in practice or games.
+Registration forms and players releases must be completed or the player is not eligible to participate in practice or games.

 24. RECREATIONAL TEAM SELECTION:

-The method of team selection for players eight and under will be, as far as possible, to assign teams according to the elementary school in their neighborhood and player/parent coach requests.
+The method of team selection for players eight and under will be, as far as possible, to assign teams according to the elementary school in their neighborhood and player/parent requests.

-All teams must meet the 80/20 60/40 Rule with their players.
-60% 80% of all team players must have residence in the Papillion/La Vista School District of Nebraska and 40% 20% can be from outside of the Papillion/La Vista School District of Nebraska.
+All teams must meet the 80/20 Rule with their players.
+80% of all team players must have residence in the Papillion/La Vista School District of Nebraska and 20% can be from outside of the Papillion/La Vista School District of Nebraska.

-25. TEAM SIZE
+25. COMPETITIVE TEAM SELECTION:

 The method of team selection for players wishing to participate on a competitive team will be as follows.
-Tryouts will take place in June/July.
+Tryouts will take place in June.
 All competitive advertisements will be sent to the membership by email.
 Notifications will be placed at least two weeks prior to the tryout date.

 Tryouts will take place over a minimum of 2 hours of total duration of each age level.
 Players and parents will be informed at the onset of tryouts of the following: